ufsccosmos/PSFGAN-GaMorNet/README.md

 Then, we are ready to invoke `GaMorNet`.

-Load data: (**please change row number limits accordingly if you are using a different split than the one described in the paper**)
+Load data: (**please change row number limits accordingly if you are using a different split than the one described in the paper.**)
 ```bash
 radius = 0.0
 type = ''